xeonnux/braveprogrammer-gatsby/content/blog/2021/before-le-wagon/index.md

 What an Incredible adventure Start!

-I started off in the beginning all out of curiosity...
+I had started back in 1995 discovering code in secondary school.
+While this could be awkward for people nowadays, for me it is just

 ([Wikipedia Link](https://en.wikipedia.org/wiki/Salted_duck_egg))